BetaHuhn/webpack-loader-s3/README.md

 Webpack loader which uploads local file references in HTML and other files to an S3 bucket and replaces them with a CDN endpoint in the production build.

+**⚠️ Deprecated ⚠️**: This project is not maintained anymore and should not be used in production!

 </div>

 ## 👋 Introduction